 Goat-Cheese "Ravioli" with Parsley Sauce

-Your special someone will appreciate these ingenious ravioli (no pasta-making experience required).
+On date night, your special someone will appreciate these ingenious ravioli (no pasta-making experience required).
 Store them in the freezer up to a month in advance.

 - Total Time: